unsplash/unsplash-js/README.md

 <div id="photo-download" />

 ### photos.downloadPhoto(photo)
 Trigger a download of a photo as per the [download tracking requirement of API Guidelines](https://medium.com/unsplash/unsplash-api-guidelines-triggering-a-download-c39b24e99e02).
+[Endpoint docs](https://unsplash.com/documentation#track-a-photo-download)

 *Note*: this accepts a photo JSON object, not a URL string or photo ID.
 See the example below for how to pair it with other calls to trigger it.